thehyve/fairspace/README.md

 For POST, PUT and PATCH requests, that value should be returned in the `X-CSRF-TOKEN` header in the request.

 ## OAuth2 Refresh token
-Currently, when an oAuth2 access token expires, it is not automatically refreshed.
-Functionality to do so, will be implemented in Spring Security and is currently planned for 5.1.
-In the meantime, we should use longer-lived access-tokens and handle refreshes in the frontend.
+Currently, when an oAuth2 access token expires, it is automatically refreshed, by a workaround implemented manually in `WebSecurityConfiguration.java`.
+Functionality to do this automatically will be implemented in Spring Security and is currently planned for 5.1.
+When that version is released, we can remove our custom code.
 See also https://github.com/spring-projects/spring-security/issues/4371

 ## Creating a compatible backend